Related resources -

 you can view your current settings by clicking Tools, QuickCorrect.

-Just jot down your preferences.
 The macro's User Modification Area

 is laid out in sections that correspond to the five tabs in

 |- Replace words as you

-- QuickCorrect - "Correct other
+- Correct other

-mis-typed words when possible" (On/Off)
+mis-typed words when possible (On/Off)

 |- Expand QuickWords when you type them

-|- Format words as hyperlinks as you
+|- Format words as hyperlinks when you

 |- Capitalize next letter after

 - Change two spaces to one space

-- CapsFix - correct accidental usage of
+- CapsFix - Correct accidental usage of

 cAPS LOCK key

-Generally, there is no need to customize
+¤ Generally speaking, there is no need to customize

 replace words when you type, and its default "off" setting is to not